Great Lake Trail & Timber Trail Package

 Trail grades are based on technical difficulty only.

 About this Package

 Combine 2 of NZ’s best cycle trails.
 This tour includes amazing views of Lake Taupo from untouched shores as you ride the rim of our great crater lake where there is interesting volcanic and cultural history as you ride the Great Lake Trail.
 On the Timber Trail you will ride in iconic native forest featuring some of NZ’s tallest trees, cross amazing suspension bridges in remote untouched environments, and learn about interesting native logging history.
 Unique accommodation in a beautiful remote environment in included.

-The below pricing includes staying at the Timber Trail Lodge while you are on the Timber Trail
+Price including the Timber Trail Lodge on the Timber Trail

 Great Lake Trail Day 1:

 Shuttle from Whakaipo Bay to the Orakau Car Park

 Great Lake Trail Day 2:

 Shuttle from Kinloch to the Waihaha Car Park

 Shuttle from Taupo to Pureora (start of trail) + baggage transfer to lodge